 - What would you do if you lost your internet connection during the workday?

-Virtual interviews are no less important than those held in-person for allowing candidates to learn about your company and visualize how they might fit there.
+Virtual interviews are no less important than in-person interviews for allowing candidates to learn about your company and visualize how they might fit there.
 First impressions go both ways.
 Even when conducting interviews from home, treat them with the same level of professionalism that you would if meeting with candidates face-to-face in the office.
-Dress appropriately for your company culture, speak respectfully, pay attention to the interviewee at all times, and maintain eye contact by focusing on your computer’s camera rather than the screen.
+Dress appropriately for your company culture, speak respectfully, always pay attention to the interviewee, and maintain eye contact by focusing on your computer’s camera rather than the screen.

 It may be difficult for a job candidate to gain a sense of your business’s culture and overall work atmosphere without having the opportunity to experience the physical environment.
 Below are several ideas to help them gain a better grasp of those things when you’re doing remote hiring: